pintobikez/brazilian-correios-service/README.md

 - When Correios accepted the Collection of the item

 # Correios Tracking
-It will response via a callback defined by the requester if:
+It will respond via a callback defined by the requester if:
-- The amount of objects to track is bigger then 5 (this is because of the time that Correios takes to respond) If not it will reply in Trackign request
+- The amount of objects to track is bigger then 5 (this is because of the time that Correios takes to respond) If not it will reply in the Tracking request

 ## Requirements
 App requires Golang 1.8 or later, Glide Package Manager and Docker (for building)